-These delicious crêpes, also known in Italian as crespelle, are an original conclusion to a rich and filling Christmas dinner.
-Scrummy and very light, these crêpes are naturally sweetened by the chestnut flour and made ever more wintery by the subtle hint of persimmon.
+These delicious crêpes, also known in Italian as crespelle, are an original conclusion to a nice lunch.
+Scrummy and very light, they are naturally sweetened thanks to the chestnut flour and made ever more wintery by the subtle hint of persimmon.
 And chestnut flour is naturally gluten-free.

 Chestnut flour is nowadays particularly expensive, but it used to be a good alternative to cereals in periods of wars and when high taxes where imposed on milling.
 If you’re willing to give it a try, you can also make it at home by following our simple instructions: How to Make Your Own Chestnut Flour